Blog

 How to Prepare for a Not-For-Profit Financial Statement Review

-For Not-For-Profit organizations, financial transparency is more than a best practice, it’s a responsibility.
+For not-for-profit organizations, financial transparency is more than a best practice, it’s a responsibility.
 Donors, board members, and grantors rely on accurate financial reporting to understand how resources are being used and to make informed decisions about future support.
-A financial statement review provides an added level of credibility and assurance without the full scope of an audit.
-Understanding what …
+A financial statement review provides an added level of credibility and assurance without the full scope of an audit. …

 financial statement review provides an added level of credibility and assurance without the full scope of an audit.
 Understanding what to expect and how to prepare can help your organization approach the review process efficiently and confidently.